CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/docs/index.md

 ## Day 2 — Data & Methods

 ### Coding / Tasks
-Two distinct but interconnected approaches to coding.
+Two distinct but synergistically interconnected approaches to coding.
 These are complementary and will, over time, inform each other.
 The AI no-code provides a new set of data worth mining in terms of (a) code ideas and (b) simulated data.